-- Initiatives involving "rural roads" are specifically included in this CVSP. - The State has voluntarily submitted an annual Training Plan to the National Training Center (NTC).
+Yes No Question Are there initiatives involving "rural roads" included in this CVSP?
+Does your State voluntarily submit an annual Training Plan to the National Training Center (NTC)?
+Does your State include activities regarding Migrant Worker Transportation in Rural Areas in this CVSP?

 Currently, we have a total of 51 Enforcement Officers.
 This total includes 3 Managers, 6 Supervisors and 42 Officers.
 We have 1 Division Director, 1 Grant Manager, 1 SafetyNet Analyst (Position to be re-filled due to retirement), 5 Office Staff/Clerical Members and 2 Garage/Vehicle Support Personnel.
 The Enforcement Officers, Supervisors and the three Managers are certified to conduct road-side inspections and maintain their CVSA certification.
-The numbers of officers above includes 4 Officers who also perform Safety Audits with 1 Officer who conducts Compliance Reviews and 1 to be added following the retirement of the 2nd during this past year.
+The numbers of officers above includes 4 Officers who also perform Safety Audits with 2 Officers who conducts Compliance Reviews.
 The Public Service Commission of West Virginia does not conduct any Traffic Enforcement without conducting a minimum of a North American Standard Level III inspection.
 The Public Service Commission of West Virginia lacks jurisdiction over Non-Commercial Motor Vehicles.

-FY2022 Updates Per BIL Funding: Through the use of BIL funds we will add an employee to address IT needs as well as hire Data Analyst while increasing overtime to 15%.
+FY2022 Updates Per BIL Funding: Through the use of BIL funds we will add an employee to address IT needs as well as hire a Data Analyst while increasing overtime to 15%.